michaelbruce/arch-configuration/README.md

 ## Operations

 ### Boot

+*N.B to boot, ensure you disable AHCI (sata option) and Secure Boot from your BIOS menu*

 Preparing a live USB Arch system, including an X environment and sysconf.
 Simply invoke the command: